riodelphino/zk-snacks-explorer.nvim/README.md

 ## Known issues

-- When zk picker is opened at the first time, it is automatically closed.
 - `Searching by title` does not work.
 - It does not provide any `queries` or `actions` like [neo-tree-zk.nvim](https://github.com/zk-org/neo-tree-zk.nvim) does.